Frequently asked questions

 Can I move my site from Umbraco Cloud?

 Yes, you can.
-Umbraco Cloud uses the very same Umbraco version that you can download and use on your own.
-So if you decide that Umbraco Cloud isn’t right for you or your sites then you can clone your site, restore your data locally, and delete your Umbraco Cloud project.
-We’ll be sad to see you go, but we understand there is a huge variety in requirements so we support and encourage you to choose the best solution for your specific site needs.
+Umbraco Cloud uses the same Umbraco version that you can download and use on your own.
+If you decide that Umbraco Cloud is not right for you, you can take some actions alone.
+You can clone your site, restore your data locally, and delete your Umbraco Cloud project.
+We will be sad to see you go.
+But we understand there are some requirements we might be unable to fulfill.
+So we support and encourage you to choose the best solution for your specific site needs.

 Can I move my existing site to Umbraco Cloud?